toddledev/documentation/docs/16-packages/01-overview/index.md

 - Promote modularity and reusability
 - Make code easier to maintain
 - Share specific functionalities across projects
-- Contribute to the toddle developer community and benefit from it
+- Contribute to the Nordcraft developer community and benefit from it